-Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Prior authorization and referral may be required.
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Prior authorization and referral may be required.
 There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
 Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: Up to \$5,000 every year for preventive and comprehensive services.
-Preventive dental services Two oral exams every year Two prophylaxis (cleanings) every year Two fluoride treatments every year One series of bitewing dental x-rays two times every year One complete series of full-mouth x-rays (panoramic) every three years Comprehensive dental services Up to two implants every year (prosthodontics) Up to two crowns every year (prosthodontics) Up to two root canals every year (endodontics) Up to four extractions every year (four teeth) Up to four extractions every year (simple) One scaling/root planing every quadrant every year (periodontics) One full mouth debridement every 24 consecutive months (periodontics) One partial dentures every three years (prosthodontics) One total superior prosthesis (dentures) every three years (prosthodontics) One total inferior prosthesis (dentures) every three years (prosthodontics) One total inferior prosthesis (dentures) every three years (prosthodontics) Other oral/maxillofacial surgery and other dental services Please refer to Physician/Practitioner Services, including doctor's office visits within this Chapter.
-Prior authorization may be required for comprehensive dental services. \$0 copay for preventive and comprehensive dental services. \$5,000 maximum annual plan benefit for preventive and comprehensive dental services.
+We cover: Up to \$2,000 every year for preventive and comprehensive services.
+Preventive dental services • Two oral exams every year • Two prophylaxis (cleanings) every year • One series of bitewing dental x-rays two times every year • One complete series of full-mouth x-rays (panoramic) every three years Comprehensive dental services • Up to two crowns every year (prosthodontics) • Up to four restorative services every year (four teeth) • Up to four extractions every year (simple) • One scaling/root planing every quadrant every year (periodontics) • One full mouth debridement every 24 consecutive months (periodontics) • One total superior prosthesis (dentures) every three years (prosthodontics) • One total inferior prosthesis (dentures) every three years (prosthodontics) • One total inferior prosthesis (dentures) every three years (prosthodontics) • Other oral/maxillofacial surgery and other dental services Please refer to Physician/Practitioner Services, including doctor's office visits within this Chapter.
+Prior authorization may be required for comprehensive dental services. \$0 copay for preventive and comprehensive dental services. \$2,000 maximum annual plan benefit for preventive and comprehensive dental services.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 Prior authorization and referral may be required.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.